sloba88/vagrant-symfony/README.md

 * run vagrant (for the first time it should take up to 10-15 min)
     ```$ vagrant up```

-* Web server is accessible with http://33.33.33.100 (IP address can be changed in Vagrantfile)
+* Web server is accessible with http://11.11.11.10 (IP address can be changed in Vagrantfile)

-* PhpMyAdmin is accessible with http://33.33.33.100/phpmyadmin
+* PhpMyAdmin is accessible with http://11.11.11.10/phpmyadmin

 * Vagrant automatically setups database with this setup:

+    * Host: 33.33.33.10
-    * Username: symfony
+    * Username: root
-    * Password: symfony-vagrant
+    * Password: root
     * Database: symfony

 ## Installed components